Narayanganj–Bahadurabad Ghat line: Netrakona–Mohanganj

 Mymensingh–Bhairab Bazar Railway Company constructed the railway sections of Mymensingh–Gouripur–Netrokona–Mohanganj railway track between 1912 and 1918.
 It was acquired by the government in 1948–49 and is now under the jurisdiction of Bangladesh Railway.

 Rolling stock

 On 24 April 2013, the first Diesel Electrical Multiple Unit (DEMU) service in the country was inaugurated between Narayanganj and Dhaka.
 Twenty DEMU sets were purchased from Chinese manufacturer CRRC Tangshan for Tk 460 crore (US$59 million as of 2013).
 Each set consists of three carriages, with the engines incorporated into the ones on either end, and has a capacity of 149 seated passengers and 151 standing passengers.
 Eighteen months later, the Dhaka Tribune characterized the DEMU service as "a lemon" because travel time was little better than conventional service, carriages had inadequate ventilation, and there was a three-foot mismatch between carriage door and station platform heights.
 By July 2019, half of the DEMUs were out of operation due to break downs.
-Prime Minister Hasina described them as "unfit", and said no more would be purchased.
+Prime Minister Sheikh Hasina described them as "unfit", and said no more would be purchased.